Skip to Content

 When rain is in the forecast local crews will be keeping an eye on the hillsides.

-Santa Barbara County Fire Public Information Officer Scott Safechuck said having a good attitudes is important.
+Santa Barbara County Fire Public Information Officer, Scott Safechuck, said having a good attitude is important.

-Many of the first responders in attendance responded to the Camarillo Springs mudslide, the Woolsey Fire and Thomas Fires and the Montectio Mudslide.
+Many of the first responders in attendance responded to the Camarillo Springs mudslide, the Woolsey Fire and Thomas Fires, and the Montecito Mudslide.

 Those disasters and recoveries have helped them fine-tune their response.